AMI-system/gbif_download_standalone/01_prepare_checklist/README.md

 Check the resulting checklist with CEH, by sharing it as a google docs file.
 They should confirm that any species not found on GBIF were spelled correctly, and any FUZZY matches are correct.

-### 4. Remove duplicate species
+### 4. Remove duplicate species and species not on GBIF

 Species often have synonyms, and checklist often contain accepted species names along with their synonyms.
-In run as is, images for both will be downloaded in a folder named according to the accepted species name, needlessly duplicating the process.
+If run as is, images for both will be downloaded in a folder named according to the accepted species name, needlessly duplicating the process.

 Run `remove_duplicate_species.ipynb` to identify duplicate rows and remove them, so images are downloaded only once per species.

+The code also removes rows for species that are not available on GBIF, so that the downstream code that downloads GBIF images does not needlessly loop over them.